Primary Navigation Mobile

 The conditions for testing aren't realistic for everyone.
 I keep my car under a cover and never use it in the rain, so how long the water beading effect lasts isn't something I can confidently answer on.
 But when I did point a hosepipe at it, the water was beading off where I waxed it - so it should have no trouble dealing with a spot of rain.

 After following the instructions of applying the wax panel-by-panel and waiting for around 7 minutes each time for it to cure, it helped bring up a nice shine to the bodywork.
 It was harder than I thought to tell whether the silver paintwork was enriched, but it certainly was and the applicator was a useful, very soft item to apply the wax with.
-I just wish it lasted a bit longer, because you need to wait for a dry day to re-apply it.
+I just wish it had lasted a bit longer because you need to wait for a dry day to re-apply it.
 And that has only been an occasion in the UK lately.

 Pros